Alvearie/keycloak-extensions-for-fhir/README.md

 | keycloak-extensions/PatientSelectionForm | A Keycloak Authenticator for narrowing the scope of a given session to the context of a single patient. |
 | keycloak-extensions/PatientPrefixUserAttributeMapper | A Keycloak OIDCProtocolMapper for adding the `Patient/` prefix to a user attribute; used to map the Patient resource id attribute into a valid `fhirUser` claim on the id_token when the `fhirUser` scope is requested. |
 | keycloak-extensions/UserAttributeMapper | A forked copy of the Keycloak User Attribute mapper that has been extended to support mapping user attributes to custom fields in the token response payload (rather than claims in the issued tokens). |

+## Building the docker images
+To build the docker images:
+1. Clone or download the project and navigate to the root of the project.
+2. Build the project via `mvn clean install -DskipTests`.
+3. Build the `alvearie/smart-keycloak` image via `docker build . -t alvearie/smart-keycloak`.
+4. Build the `alvearie/keycloak-config` image via `docker build keycloak-config -t alvearie/keycloak-config`.

 ## Contributing
 Are you using Keycloak for SMART on FHIR or other health APIs?
 If so, we'd love to hear from you.